A Phase 1 Study of COTI-2 for the Treatment of Advanced and Recurrent Gynecologic Malignancies

 2) Willing and able to provide written informed consent to participate in this investigational study.

 3) Cancer that is recurrent, metastatic, or unresectable and for which no effective or curative measures exist.
-Part 1: Ovarian, fallopian tube, primary peritoneal, endometrial or cervical cancer Part 2: Ovarian or HNSCC, with histologically proven p53 mutations
+Part 1: Ovarian, fallopian tube, primary peritoneal, endometrial or cervical cancer Part 2: HNSCC with confirmed p53 mutations Part 3: Ovarian cancer or HNSCC, with confirmed p53 mutations

-4) Ability to attend all scheduled study visits.
+4) Ability and willingness to attend all scheduled and unscheduled study visits as required.

 5) Measurable disease by physical examination or imaging as defined by RECIST v1.1 criteria or evaluable disease as defined by Gynecologic Cancer Intergroup (GCIG) CA125 criteria.